1988 Live-Action Movie

 - The Dragon: He serves as Lord Piggot-Dunceby's top enforcer, as opposed to Mr. Collick, who's just a bootlicking servant.

-- Dragon Their Feet: When Lord Piggot-Dunceby starts literally breaking the ice between his feet, Stenk quickly realizes what's about to happen and runs before the bridge gives out.
-Afterwards, when Lionel points out that Lord Piggot-Dunceby is dead and therefore unable to pay him, Stenk casually points out it's no longer about the money, but simple pride.
+- Dragon Their Feet: When Lord Piggot-Dunceby starts literally breaking the ice between his feet, Stenk quickly realizes what's about to happen and starts to run before the bridge gives out.
+Afterwards, when Lionel points out that Lord Piggot-Dunceby is dead and therefore unable to pay him, Stenk casually points out it's no longer about the money for him, but simple pride.

 - Egomaniac Hunter: When Stenk introduces himself to Frost, Frost recognizes his name due to his infamy for hunting and killing every animal under the sun.
 Frost paints a very disturbing picture of what Stenk will do to Susan if he catches him.